keen/explorer/README.md

 # Keen IO Insights Dashboard

-The Keen IO insights dashboard is a collection of modular components built with the developer in mind.
+The Keen IO explorer is a workbench to easily query your event data.

-Our collection of sample ReactJS UI components sit atop our JS libraries allowing you to easily build out your own custom dashboards.
-Get insights into your data in a way that suits you.

 ## Quick Setup